domfarolino/algorithms/src/datastructures/BST/README.md

 accessing things like `root->left` and `root->right`, since root will always be non-null.

 Now it's time to consider the edge case in which the root of the actual tree is `NULL` (tree is empty).
 How can our algorithm handle this?
-We could of course add a `NULL` check at the beginning of our function.
-Though this is a little wasteful since we'd only *need* to perform this `NULL` check the very first time, since we just saw that in the average case we'll always be given a non-null root.
+We could of course add a `NULL` check at the beginning of our function, though this is a little wasteful since we'd only *need* to perform this `NULL` check the very first time, since we just saw that in the average case we'll always be given a non-null root.
 The smart way to handle this is to cater to the edge case in the wrapper function `add` that calls the recursive `addHelper` algorithm.
 Here, we're going to be dealing with the private `root` variable so we can check to see if